bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After the summit, the ridge stretches almost flat for 500 m.
 Being treeless we could see all around us, including the plateau on the east side that was our next destination, part of our descent route.
 Because of the broad map contours, I had expected an easy hike down a side ridge to the plateau, but a wall of tight, little evergreens had something to say about that.

-We continued north along the summit ridge and looked for a break in the trees where we could get to the side ridge.
+We continued north along the summit ridge and looked for a break in the trees where we could reach the side ridge.
 But when we found a break we didn't like what we saw.
 The slope dropped so sharply we couldn't see over the edge from where we were, but obviously the steep, snow-covered grassy slope wouldn't hold our boots well.
 And if that wasn't enough to give us pause, we could see cliffs beyond that.
 The three of us stood there pondering if we should even bother going to the edge to take a closer look.
 Then we suddenly realized we were standing on a sheep trail hidden in snow, a trail that headed where we wished to go!

-The trail not only angled easily down the grassy slope but it also neatly cut through the cliffs.
+The trail not only angled easily down the grassy slope but also neatly cut through the cliffs.
 Then all that was between us and the plateau was a short cliff band that Sonny scrambled down, and Dinah and I walked around.
 After crossing a saddle that connects the plateau to Iron Lakes Ridge, we stopped for lunch.

 After lunch on the plateau, we returned to the saddle and picked up a trail that traversed grassy slopes and led to the treed west ridge.
 After some light bushwhacking, we hit a creek and soon found the Iron Lakes trail.
 We followed it a short distance to the meadow.
 From there we faced the climb back up to Bear Pond.
-From the pond, we turned to take a parting look at the ridge we had enjoyed ascending just hours ago and then made our way back to the parking lot.
+From the pond, we turned to take a parting look at the ridge we enjoyed ascending just hours ago and made our way back to the parking lot.

 KML and GPX Tracks